KIIM-FM

-KIIM-FM (99.5 MHz) is a commercial FM radio station in Tucson, Arizona.
+KIIM-FM (99.5 MHz) is a commercial radio station in Tucson, Arizona.
 It is owned by Cumulus Media and airs a country music radio format.
 Studios and offices are located on Oracle Road in North Tucson.

 KIIM-FM's effective radiated power (ERP) is 90,000 watts (93,000 with beam tilt).
 The transmitter is off West Hidden Canyon Drive in Tucson.
 The signal extends from Florence and Casa Grande to the Mexico-U.S. border.

 History

 KTKT-FM and KFMM

 The first FM station to sign on in Tucson was 99.5 KTKT-FM, in March 1954.
 Thomas J. Wallace, owned the station, along with AM 1490 KTKT (now at AM 990).
 KTKT-FM mostly simulcast the AM station's programming.

 In 1958, KTKT-FM was slated to move to Mount Bigelow, the tallest peak near Tucson.
 That move did not materialize, but it did result in a call sign change to KFMM (FM on the Mountain).
 Those call letters were used for 21 years.

 KTKT-FM/KFMM was sold several times in its early years: to Copper State Broadcasting Corporation in 1957 and to Lee Little in 1960.
 During this time, the station was powered at 30,000 watts, a third of its current power.
 And the tower was only 73 feet tall, keeping the station's signal only within Tucson and its close-in suburbs.